 Emergency Repairs for Body Corporate clients – December 2019

-Should you require a contractor outside of our office hours for emergency works only, please call the relevant contractor as listed below:-
+Should you require a contractor outside of our office hours for emergency works, please call the relevant contractor as listed below:-

 AK Blair (Plumber) – 3394 4575